-- Day 1 / Arrive at Cork Airport and take public transport to Bantry
+- Day 1 / Arrive at (Dublin or) Cork Airport and take public transport to Bantry

 - Day 2 / Bantry to Glanlough

-- On the first day of your walking tour on the Sheeps Head Way you will walk from Bantry to Glanlough overlooking Bantry Bay and Whiddy island.
-On today’s trail you will walk along a beautiful ridge before making your way down into Glanlough.
-Distance; 16km, Ascent; 280 m/1148 ft, Approximate walking time; 4.5 hours
+On the first day of your walking tour on the Sheep's Head Way, you will walk from Bantry to Glanlough overlooking Bantry Bay and Whiddy Island.
+Today’s walking trail will take you along a beautiful ridge before taking you down into Glanlough.

 - Day 3 / Glanlough to Kilcrohane

-- Today’s walk gives you the option of following Gortnakilly ridge up onto Seefin Mountain, the highest point of the peninsula at 345m, or you can take the lower path which also finishes in Kilcrohane village.
-Distance; 13km, Ascent; 385m, Approximate walking time; 4 hours
+Today’s self-guided walk gives you the option to follow Gortnakilly ridge up onto Seefin Mountain, the highest point of the peninsula at 345 m.
+Alternatively, you can walk along the lower path which also finishes in Kilcrohane village.

 - Day 4 / Kilcrohane to Tooreen

-- You will follow the wild and rugged coastline at the western extremity of Sheepshead peninsula on the trail today, passing through long abandoned and ruined villages and the Gortavallig Copper Mines.
-Distance; 14km, Ascent; 110m, Approximate walking time; 4 hours
+You will walk along the wild and rugged coastline at the western extremity of Sheep's Head peninsula today, passing through long abandoned and ruined villages and the Gortavallig Copper Mines.

 - Day 5 / Tooreen to Reenmore